lucas-simao/go-template-api/README.md

 This project aims to be a structure so that any stream can be generated from JSON.
 Using this [link](https://go-gen-mma3hhwizq-ue.a.run.app/) it is possible to generate the files to fill the body of this project.
 The generated files are inserted into the controllers, models, services and repositories folders.

+The routes created are POST, GET, PATCH, and DELETE.
+You only need to copy and paste all code inside your project.

 ### For example

 ![image](https://github.com/lucas-simao/go-template-api/assets/9120438/11ce90ef-07db-403d-bdfe-8fcfedc301bc)